crosspeaksoftware/woo-address-book/readme.txt

 = Will this plugin allow my customers to ship to multiple locations with a single order? = No, this plugin only allows for the storage of multiple shipping addresses.
 If a customer would like to ship to multiple locations, they should complete multiple orders.

+== Screenshots ==
+1. Manage your address book on the account page.
+Choose your primary shipping address, or add multiple alternative addresses.
+2. Easily select your shipping address on checkout.

 == Changelog ==

 = 1.0 =